 In a crossover intervention study involving healthy young males, participants consumed a cocoa beverage prepared with either high- or low-flavanol cocoa powder dissolved in water before taking a test that promoted mental stress.
-Participants' vascular function improved after consuming the high-flavanol beverage, and the improvement was maintained even at 90 minutes post-stressor.
+Participants' vascular function improved after consuming the high-flavanol beverage, enduring 90 minutes post-stressor.

 When healthy young adults consumed cacao that contained L-theanine, an amino acid found in tea and mushrooms, their diastolic and systolic pressures decreased by as much as 8 mmHg.
 In addition, their brain activity related to arousal increased, but brain activity related to brain deactivation decreased.

 Q: Is the heavy metal content of certain chocolates cause for concern?